palantir/log4j-sniffer/README.md

 With the following meaning:
 - classFileMd5Matched: there was a .class file called `JndiManager` that matched the md5 hash of a known version
+- bytecodeInstructionMd5Matched: the bytecode of a .class file called `JndiManager` exactly matched a known version, see below for more details
 - classNameMatched: there was a .class file called `JndiManager`
 - classPackageAndNameMatched: there was a .class file called `JndiManager` with a package of `org.apache.logging.log4j.core.net`
 - jarNameInsideArchiveMatched: there was a .jar file called `log4j-core-<version>.jar` inside the archive